Important Appeal Dates and Deadlines

 Committee on InSite, your appeal will be considered incomplete/denied.

-Step 4: Print out the 2019-2020 Financial Aid Appeal form and submit the completed form to the Office of Financial Aid.
 Please be sure to attach all required documents to your appeal form.

-Appeal for Failure to Meet SAP/GPA/150% Standards
+Appeal for Failure to Meet SAP Standards

-Appeal for Exceeding time frame (Excess Units)
+Appeal for Exceeding Maximum Time frame (Excess Units)

-- Students who exceed the maximum unit time frame for their educational goal will not be eligible for further financial aid.
+- Students who exceed the maximum time frame for their educational goal will not be eligible for further financial aid.

 - Students who have a Bachelor's Degree and those students who have already received 6 or more full-time equivalent years of Federal Pell Grant aid are not eligible for further Federal Pell Grant aid.
 These students may only be eligible for fee waivers, Federal Work Study, and Federal Student Loans.
 They must have an approved appeal on file to receive Federal Student Loans and Federal Work Study.